lodborg/interval-tree/README.md

 public T getMidpoint()      // returns the middle of the interval.
 This is needed for the tree. protected Interval create() // returns a newly created instance of the class.
 Needed to avoid reflexion.
 ```
 The `Interval` class requires its generic type variable to implement the `Comparable` interface.
 Because of that, there are many interval methods, which will be available to your subclass out of the box.
-Please refer to the full documentation of the `Interval` class for the full API.
-Here we will use the subclass `IntegerInterval` (probably the most intuitive one) to illustrate some examples:
+Please refer to the documentation of the `Interval` class for the full API.
+To illustrate some examples, here we will use the subclass `IntegerInterval`, since it is probably the most intuitive one:
 ```java
 IntegerInterval main = new IntergerInterval(0, 100, Bounded.CLOSED);    // the interval [0, 100]
 IntegerInterval next = new IntegerInterval(20, Unbounded.OPEN_RIGHT);   // the interval (negative infinity, 20)